ccleberg/cleberg.net/README.md

 3. Modify the new file as needed to add post content and metadata.

 This method streamlines content creation by reusing a preformatted template.

-## Contributing and Issue Tracking

-Contributions and bug reports are tracked through the repository's issue tab on GitHub.
-Users are encouraged to submit reports, feature requests, or pull requests following standard repository guidelines.

-For further details on the usage of Org-Mode, weblorg configuration, or publishing workflows, consult the respective documentation sources.